Shale producer Pioneer Natural to buy rival Parsley for $4.5 billion in all-stock deal

 Pioneer aims to increase cost savings and cash flow, positioning it as one of “a few investable independents,” Chief Executive Scott Sheffield said on an analyst call on Tuesday.

-"There’s only going to be three or four survivors," Sheffield said, naming his own company, ConocoPhillips COP.N, EOG Resources Inc EOG.N and "maybe" Hess Corp HES.N as likely winners that could lure investor interest.
+“There’s only going to be three or four survivors,” Sheffield said, naming his own company, ConocoPhillips , EOG Resources Inc and “maybe” Hess Corp as likely winners that could lure investor interest.

 The deal is part of “a historic winnowing” of U.S.-based oil firms, said Andrew Dittmar, senior M&A analyst at Enverus.